doc4d/docs/docs/Preferences/general.md

 Thanks to this principle, under macOS the database folders appear as packages having specific properties.
 Under Windows, this has no particular impact.

+### Include tokens in project source files

+When this option is checked, saved [method source files](../Project/architecture.md#sources) in new 4D projects will contain **tokens** for classic language and database objects (constants, commands, tables and fields).
+Tokens are additional characters such as `:C10` or `:5` inserted in the source code files, that allow identifying elements whatever the 4D version and let you rename tables and fields (see [Using tokens in formulas](https://doc.4d.com/4Dv19R3/4D/19-R3/Using-tokens-in-formulas.300-5583062.en.html).

+If you intend to use VCS or external code editors with your projects, you may need to uncheck this option for a better compatibility with these tools.

+> This option only affects projects, binary databases always include tokens.
+> You can always get the code with tokens by calling [`METHOD GET CODE`](https://doc.4d.com/4dv19R/help/command/en/page1190.html) with 1 in the *option* parameter.

 ### Create `.gitignore` file

 You might need or want git to ignore some files in your new projects.